frederic-perez/AmE-dictionary/data/idioms.md

 __feel like a new man/woman__ To feel completely refreshed and in good health and spirits, especially after an exhausting or debilitating experience. _After he had some time to recover from the surgery, he felt like a new man._
 __feel like__ :two: __1__ To desire to do something: _We all got bored and felt like leaving._ _I feel like ordering a cup of coffee._ _I don’t feel like it._ __2__ To desire to have something: _I feel like a cup of coffee._
 __fender bender__ :three: A little car accident. _Stranded by a fender bender._
-__few and far between__ :two: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
+__few and far between__ :three: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
 __fifth column__ :astonished: A clandestine group of people who work subversively within a group, organization, or country in order to betray it to an allied outside force. _In the US during the Cold War, there was constant fear and suspicion of people supposedly working in a fifth column to spread the influence of communism from within._ _A fifth column preparing to rise up and join the security forces._
 __fight or flight__ Two possible physiological reactions to highly stressful or threatening situations: to defend oneself or to run away.
 __fight the good fight__